returnofthepat/editorTestRepo/emacsReport.md

 ## 	Initial look:

     Replace/Find Feature works very well/is quite intuitive.
 You can search the web from inside the editor which is neat but I dont see the appeal of this, as reading information on a deciated web browser looks better and is second nature to interact with.
 The main issues I ran into was working with the buffers and compiling the code.
 I think after a while I could get used to working with buffers and even becoming proficent in my knowledge of their use.
 Additionally the compiling wasn't entirely straight foraward, but once I was using gdb to attempt to debug, compiling became easier(but still not completly intuitive).

 ## productivity curve:

     Switching between the keys you use in your day to day work/schoolwork tends to be a odd learning experience.
 Initially I had a notion that emacs would be quite difficult to code in for extened periods of time, this origniated from jumping straight in without going through the built in guide.
-I would highly suggest going throught the guide even if it seems boring.
-After going back and going through the guide I found that jumping into coding I was able to sink into a nice flow of interacting with the editor, being able to use the tools natively was essential to finding this flow.
+I would highly suggest going throught guide even if it seems boring.
+After going back and going through the guide I found that jumping into coding I was able to sink into a nice flow of interacting with the being able to use the tools natively was essential to finding this flow.
 After coding a few programs in emacs I belive that it is a fantastic code editor, however there are still some gaps in my knowledge while using emacs that cause a slowed productivity curve while using the editor, I think over time this would no longer be the case.
 The key to intuitivly coding is to repeat steps over and over again; but this doesn't mean repeat useless and mundane tasks.
 Instead find a task or game that you find fun to learn to gain this intution.
 One of my favorites is Hanoi, which you can play in emacs by typing M-x then typing hanoi.
 Also you can play tetris, snake, and even more games(although there is no lesson to learn in these pertaining to emacs keybindings).
 If you want to practice in a way that requires less reading shrotcutfoo has an emacs section to practice.
 Most of all never forget to type C-X & C-S every so often so you dont loose information written in the file.
 This editor has become my favorite to use out of all true text editors I've used.